srjohnb/fezi/CONTRIBUTING.md

-# Contributing to ZimFetch
+# Contributing to Fezi

-Thank you for considering contributing to ZimFetch!
+Thank you for considering contributing to Fezi!
 This document outlines the process for contributing to this project.

 ## Development Process